 Dynamic System for Memory

 This scanner has an advanced-memory.
-It allows you to keep track of the weather and affairs ahead of the news, and is an ideal tool for police cars.
+It allows you to keep track of the weather and affairs ahead of the news, and is an ideal tool for cops cars.
 The Uniden BCD996P2 is known for its accuracy and even features a mount to place it on the car’s dashboard or cabinet.

 The Uniden BCD996P2 has 25,000 channels that are automatically allocated.
 It can follow signal communications such as Phase 1, Phase 2, Motorola, APCO 25, edacs, x2 tdma, ltr trunking systems and much more.